On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: RELATED WORK

-Normalizing contingency tables—especially confusion matrices—using IPF procedure is not a new idea; it is even considered a standard approach in some disciplines.
+Normalizing contingency tables—particularly confusion matrices—using IPF procedure is not a new idea; it is even considered a standard approach in some disciplines.
 However, to the best of our knowledge, no existing work in machine learning employs this normalization to separate the effects of distribution bias and class similarity within confusion matrix.
 This decomposition provides deeper insights into the sources of errors, helping to assess and improve the classifier.

-To the best of our knowledge, no prior work has connected confusion matrix normalization to the structure of class representations in a model’s latent space.
-We introduce a geometric perspective that clarifies the meaning of standard and bistochastic normalizations, offering deeper insights into classifier behavior.
+To the best of our knowledge, no prior work has connected confusion matrix normalization to importance sampling or to the structure of class representations in a model’s latent space.
+We introduce two perspectives—probabilistic and geometric—that offer deeper insight into classifier behavior.